 - Invite children to apply a rainbow of colors to the raised salt shamrock using a pipette or a paint brush.

-Making a rainbow watercolor raised salt paint shamrock is an easy art project for kids.
+Painting a rainbow shamrock art project for Saint Patrick’s day is an activity the kids will LOVE!
 Preschoolers, kindergartners, and elementary kids will enjoy the painting technique used to create this fun craft.

 The One Essential Tool You Need To Get Organized For Good!